You're Changing Your Oil Far Too Often if You Still Buy Into the 3,000 Mile Oil Change Myth

 Most auto manufacturers today recommend oil changes between 6,000 and 10,000 miles, but oil change shops want you to still go on shorter intervals

-The days of the 3,000 mile oil change are long gone, yet many car owners are still wasting money on oil changes done far too frequently.
-Even basic motor oils last much longer than 3,000 miles, but many people blindly follow the oil change sticker in the corner of the windshield.
-Oil change ares a big money maker for shops, which don't want you to know that you can push your oils changes further.
+The days of the 3,000 mile oil change are long gone, yet many car owners are still wasting money on oil changes done far too often.
+Even conventional engine oils last much longer than 3,000 miles, but many people blindly follow the oil change sticker in the corner of the windshield.
+Oil changes are big money makers for shops, which don't want you to know that you can push your oil changes further.

 Burying the Oil Change Myth

 The 3,000 mile oil change myth needs to be buried.
 Both oil chemistry and engine technology are much better today than they were even a decade ago.
 They've become so good, in fact, that oil can outlast even today's seemingly high oil change intervals.
 In fact, if you are changing your oil between 6,000 miles and 8,000 miles, you may be able to push your oil changes about 25% longer.
 Even though oil change intervals have gone, they are still sometimes kept at a conservative amount to account for varying conditions, varying oils, and varying driving habits.